occlum/llvm/README.occlum.md

 option | default value | description
 ----------------| ------------|---------------
-check-store-only |  false  | set this to true will insert guard before memory writes only
+check-store-only |  true| set this to true will insert guard before memory writes only
 disable-SFI   |   false  |   set this to true will not insert any memory guards
 enable-x86-boundchecker| true | set this to false will not translate memory guards instruction.
 I.e. all memory guard is eliminated
 enable-x86-boundchecker-opt | true| set this to false will disable all optimizations on memory guards except GOT optimization
 enable-x86-boundchecker-loop-opt | true | set this to false will disable loop optimizations on memory guards
 enable-x86-cfiinstr | true | set this to false will disable all CFI instrument in binary
-enable-x86-fs-relocate | false | set this to true will insert FS relocate code.
+enable-x86-fs-relocate | true| set this to true will insert FS relocate code.

 For more details about usage, please refer to toolchain-benchmark: [toolchain-benchmark](https://github.com/occlum/toolchain-benchmark)